ivansansao/Bocha/README.md

 # Server

-You can star the server running:
+You can start the server by running:

 ~~~bash
 cd server